Published on August 24th, 2011 | by Glenn Croston15

 Clean Solar Energy Offers Promising Small Business Opportunities

 Our overall economy seems stuck in slow motion, particularly old industries like construction and real estate.
 The recent stock market gyrations and pundit predictions of a double dip recession lead many to anxiously sit on the sidelines, uncertain what direction to take.
 Others are taking control of their lives though and starting businesses in new areas that are prospering even as old fields flounder.
-Green industries like solar energy are an excellent option for many reasons.
+Green industries like solar energy are an excellent option for small business opportunities for many reasons.

 Even in the recession the solar industry has grown rapidly in the US, growing 67% in 2010 and continuing to grow rapidly in the first quarter of 2011, according to the recent report from the Solar Energy Industries Association.
 It’s hard to find growth like this in any other industry, and all indications are that the growth of solar will continue for many years to come.